andreyosintsev/WP_improved_search/README.md

   Each matching option is assigned a similarity weighting factor.
 The more words in the header of an article match the words in the query, the higher the coefficient is assigned to that article.
 The result is sorted by decreasing similarity coefficient.

-  The function returns an array of IDs ($post->ID) of the found articles sorted by decreasing similarity coefficient
+  The function returns an array of IDs ($post->ID) of the found articles sorted by decreasing similarity coefficient.

   ### Function usage:
 	1) Put the search_by_title() function in the general WordPress theme functions.php file